 Threatened, Endangered, and Candidate Species.
-The IPaC report identified one federally listed bird species, yellow-billed cuckoo (Coccyzus americanus), and one insect species, monarch butterfly (Danaus plexippus), that might occur in the study area and/or might be affected by the project.
-The study area does not include designated or proposed critical habitat for these species.
+The IPaC report identified one federally listed bird species, yellow-billed cuckoo (Coccyzus americanus), and one insect species, monarch butterfly (Danaus plexippus), that should be evaluated for the project.

+UDOT determined that the study area does not include designated or proposed critical habitat for these species.
 Table 2 describes the preferred habitat for each species.
 Potentially suitable habitat does not exist in the study area for yellow-billed cuckoos.
 Potentially suitable habitat could exist in the study area for monarch butterflies; however, no milkweed plants (Asclepias spp.) were observed during the field survey.